Handling the Logistics

 "When you're facing this kind of diagnosis, you begin to feel like there's no answer to any of these problems.
 They become so overwhelming that you can't see through them to even think.
 Maureen did the thinking for me," Mackey said.
 "I came away with the feeling that U-M really cares."

-In partnership with the U-M Health System's Guest Assistance Program and Cancer Center Business Services, the Practical Assistance Center can help patients navigate the often complex logistics involved in cancer care.
+In partnership with the Michigan Medicine's Guest Assistance Program and Cancer Center Business Services, the Practical Assistance Center can help patients navigate the often complex logistics involved in cancer care.

 The Practical Assistance Center brings together several services in a single, convenient location within the Cancer Center.
 U-M social work resources, such as financial assistance for meals, lodging, transportation and parking, are available.
 The center handles questions about billing and works closely with the patient financial counselors.